 Not too sweet and not too dense, this honeyed pistachio pound cake is just right—and just large enough to share.

-Ho ho ho.
-Time to melt some chocolate, toast some nuts, and cross some names off your holiday gift list.
+It's time to melt some chocolate, toast some nuts, and cross some names off your holiday gift list.

 Think a terrine is tricky to make?
 Think again.
 The most difficult aspect of this recipe is shelling some pistachios.